 When I was a teenager, I thought I was straight.
 During college, I came to the realization that I was a lesbian.
 I am quite comfortable with identifying as a lesbian, but occasionally I find myself attracted to men.
 In my heart, I know that I am actually bisexual, but it really bugs me!
-Recently, I found a guy that I really would have liked to dated, but I couldn't bring myself to do it because I was afraid of how it would look.
+Recently, I found a guy that I really would have liked to date, but I couldn't bring myself to do it because I was afraid of how it would look.
 People (myself included) always seem to think that bisexuals are really either just promiscuous or just tragically confused.

 I am still primarily attracted to women (especially for long-term relationships), so should I just stick with being lesbian?
 Is it fair to date a man when it's likely that it won't work out?
 How do I get my friends and family to understand what being bisexual really means?
 More importantly, how do I get myself to understand what this means?
 What if I really AM tragically confused?

 Bisexual people, unfortunately, deal with prejudices and stereotypes similar to the ones you mentioned — being promiscuous or confused about their sexual identity — from heterosexuals and homosexuals alike.
 Fortunately, your realizations about your own sexuality offer you the opportunity to move beyond those stereotypes and accept bisexuality for what it really is: one more equally valid expression of the complex world of human sexuality.

 If you think back to when you were coming out as a lesbian in college, you will probably remember worrying about how it would look if you dated women, and if your friends and family knew that what they had assumed all along — that you were straight — wasn't true.
 Those concerns are similar to what you're writing about now.
 A major part of your concern is probably how lesbians and gay men you've counted on as allies will react to your new identity as a bisexual, given some of the prejudices faced by bisexuals in the gay and lesbian community.
 In a way, you're coming out all over again.